muiruri/muiruri.github.io/index.md

 ## What am I doing here?

-I am a software developer.
-I develop mostly in Java, I am use Spring tools to deliver systems.
-I have also worked with Javascript, coffeescript, Node, PHP, Bootstrap, JQuery, Swift, Objective C, React and React Native.
+I am a Full stack software engineer.
+Backend I develop mostly in Java, I use Spring tools to deliver systems.
+Front end, I use React, with typescript.
+I have also worked with Coffeescript, Node, PHP, Bootstrap, JQuery, Swift, Objective C, React and React Native.